OmidHaqi/num2persian/README.md

 - `String toPersianLetter()`: Converts the numeric string to its Persian word equivalent.
 - `String toToman()`: Converts the numeric string to Persian words followed by "تومان".
 - `String toRial()`: Converts the numeric string to Persian words followed by "ریال".
+- `String toPersianNumber()`: Converts the numeric string to Persian numerals.
 - `String formatWithCommas()`: Formats the numeric string with commas.
+- `String rialToToman()`: Converts the numeric string from Rial to Toman.
+- `String tomanToRial()`: Converts the numeric string from Toman to Rial.

 ### Extensions on `int`

 - `String toPersianLetter()`: Converts the integer to its Persian word equivalent.
 - `String toToman()`: Converts the integer to Persian words followed by "تومان".
 - `String toRial()`: Converts the integer to Persian words followed by "ریال".
+- `String toPersianNumberInt()`: Converts the integer to Persian numerals.
 - `String formatWithCommas()`: Formats the integer with commas.
+- `String rialToToman()`: Converts the integer from Rial to Toman.
+- `String tomanToRial()`: Converts the integer from Toman to Rial.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or create an issue for any bugs or feature requests.

 ## License